miestrode/bell/README.md

 scoreboard objectives add foo dummy
 ```

-Unfortunately, MCfunction is verbose: It requires many lines just to do something as simple as multipling and adding 4 numbers.
-Furthermore, it lacks many programming constructs essential to doing useful calculations.
+Unfortunately, MCfunction is verbose: It requires many lines just to do something simple things, kind of like Assembly languages.

-So why should we spend time writing so many lines for what could should have been done in little?
-It's time to go beyond MCfunction.
+So just as most modern software is built using high-level programming languages, I believe it's time we go beyond MCfunction.

 # Introducing Bell!
 Bell is a programming language that is readable, expressive and concise.